About the Author

 To receive a benefit amount of $10,000 per month, you can expect to pay between $200 and $500 in premiums.

-The size of your savings will also be an important factor when it comes time to determine what your policy elimination period should be.
+The size of your savings will also be an important factor in determining your policy elimination period.

 Related: Types of Disability Insurance For Physicians: Your Full Breakdown